Somorovd/card-game-system/slay_the_spire/slay-the-spire.md

 - **Bronze Scales** - Whenever you take damage, deal 3 damage back.
 - **Burning Blood** - At the end of combat, heal 6 HP.
 - **Centennial Puzzle** - The first time you lose HP each combat, draw 3 cards.
+- **Ceramic Fish** - Whenever you add a card to your deck, gain 9 gold.
 - **Maw Bank** - Whenever you climb a floor, gain 12 Gold.
 No longer works when you spend and Gold at the shop.
 - **Ring of the Snake** - At the start of combat, draw 2 additional cards.
 - **Strawberry** - Raise your Max HP by 7.